 Montevideo Killed The Radio Star

-Established by the Spanish in 1726 to counter the Portuguese settlement at Colonia del Sacramento, Montevideo is home today to nearly half of Uruguay’s population.
+Established by the Spanish in 1726 to counter the Portuguese settlement at Colonia del Sacramento, today’s Montevideo is home to nearly half of Uruguay’s population.
 But thanks to its intimate layout and tranquil environment, this port at the mouth of the Rio de la Plata is the antithesis of the chaotic South American city.
 And as one of the world’s southernmost capitals—surpassed only by Wellington and Canberra—Montevideo gives its visitors the intoxicating feeling of being incredibly welcome, yet very far away from home.

 This Little Piggy Went To Market